 The finished dip should be easily spreadable with a knife.
-If it is too thick or seems dry, add more milk by the tablespoon.
+If it is too thick or seems dry, add more milk by the tablespoon, whipping after each addition.

 Assemble the dip:

-Spread the whipped goat cheese in a thin, even layer along the bottom of a 2 1/2-quart baking dish or an 8x8 baking dish.
+Spread the whipped goat cheese in a thin, even layer along the bottom of a 2 1/2-quart baking dish or an 8 x 8-inch baking dish.
 It shouldn’t be more than 1/2-inch thick in any part of the dip.
 Drizzle the honey over the dip; then sprinkle the bacon, golden raisins, pistachios, dates, sunflower seeds, and minced chives evenly over the top.

 Keep covered in the fridge until ready to eat, then serve with pita chips.

-This dip can be easily made 2-3 days in advance and keeps well in the fridge.
+This dip can be easily made 2 to 3 days in advance and keeps well in the fridge.
 If you make it in advance, wait to add the honey and chives until right before serving.